Differential Privacy in Aggregated Mobility Networks: Balancing Privacy and Utility

-Figure \ref{f:DP_noise} shows the flowchart of our differentially-private, aggregated mobility network concept.
+Fig. \ref{f:DP_noise} shows the flowchart of our differentially-private, aggregated mobility network concept.
 A user starts from a geographical location called the \emph{origin} and stops at another geographical location called the \emph{destination}.
 These origin and destination locations are considered sensitive information that must be protected.
 A \emph{trajectory} consists of the sampled locations between origin and destination.
 The link-matching algorithm infers the ordered set of links using GPS location data and the previously matched link path from the $D(V,E)$ network for each user's GPS points.
-The network $D(V,E)$ often constrains the link selection process. \textit{The link matching inherently provides a layer of privacy protection by not revealing actual GPS coordinates}.
-However, it may still be possible to infer the user's identity if the link experiences a low density of visits.
-Since we release the aggregated mobility network, the privacy issue is reduced to the link set that has a low density of links and are connected to origins and destination nodes with single node connectivity.
+The network $D(V,E)$ often constrains the link selection process.
+Since we release the aggregated mobility network, the privacy issue is reduced to the link set that has a low density of links and are connected to origins and destination nodes.

 To provide privacy to the aggregate mobility datasets, we use a differentially-private, adaptive noise injection (DP-ANI) model, using planar Laplace noise.
 The origin and destination GPS points are obfuscated based on the network density, and noisy GPS points are matched with a new link using the link-matching algorithm.
 The two key parameters used for noise sampling are $\epsilon$ and $R$.
 While $\epsilon$ is responsible for the noise level, $R$ is the distance parameter for moving the center of the noise in the geospatial domain.